-In 2018, the MBI launched Research Snapshots, a feature highlighting recent discoveries made by MBI researchers.
+MBI’s Research Snapshots highlight recent discoveries made by MBI researchers.

-Research Snapshots pair an impactful image from work in a researcher’s laboratory — often associated with a newly published manuscript — with a brief description of what the image represents and how it has impacted the researcher’s field of study.
+Research Snapshots pair an impactful image from work in a researcher’s laboratory — often associated with a newly published manuscript — with a brief description of how the study has impacted the researcher’s field of study.
 Research Snapshots aim to make research discoveries more accessible for other scientists and the community as a whole.

 If you are an MBI researcher and would like to have your research considered for this feature, please contact assistant director of communications Todd Taylor or science writer Michelle Koidin Jaffee.